 One Partner For Global Shipping Risk Management

-When you partner with TecEx and leverage our expansive Liability Cover offering, we bridge the compliance gap created by mandatory local marine cargo insurance.
-We can handle your risk management and trade compliance across your entire deployment footprint.
+We can handle your risk management and trade compliance across your entire deployment journey.
 With vast knowledge and experience facilitating seamless tech imports and exports, our cover reflects the value and sensitivity of your goods.

 Unlock The Ultimate Liability Cover For Your Tech